How to write an effective customer service cover letter

 - Your professional contact information (phone number, email address, LinkedIn, etc.)

-Here is an example of a well-formatted headline from a customer service cover letter
+Here's an example of a well-formatted headline from a customer service cover letter

 To: McMillian Architecture Associates, Customer Service Department